BenedettaCecconi/Efficiency-Analysis-fMRI-mixed-design/README.md

 ## Scope of this project and what is in this repository
 The purpose of this project is to provide a beginner's guide on how to perform efficiency analysis given two (or more) designs.
 Here we provide an example of estimation (and comparison) of the efficiency of two mixed fMRI designs.
 The goal is to choose the design in which the timing of the stimuli is most efficient in detecting the investigated effects.
-You will find
+In this repository, you will find

 - a code to calculate efficiency ("Efficiency_Analysis")